near/nft-bid-market/quick-reference.md

 `CONTRACT_PARENT` specified the price to be `10000` yoctoNEAR for each token.
 Fees are automatically added to this amount, thus the contract sets the price of two NFTs to `10300` due to 3% protocol fee.
 Only the first sale has origin fee.
 It might be paid to `NFT_CONTRACT_ID` after the NFT is sold.
 The number `100` in the method corresponds to 1% origin fee.
 Thus the first NFT costs `10400` (3% protocol fee + 1% origin fee).
 -->
+`CONTRACT_PARENT` could have set the specific start time, since he hadn't done it, the auction started as soon as the command was complete.
+Only the last sale has end time.
+Only the first sale has origin fee.
+It will be paid by `CONTRACT_PARENT` to `NFT_CONTRACT_ID` after the NFT is sold.
+The number `100` in the method corresponds to 1% origin fee.
 `CONTRACT_PARENT` specified the price to be `10000` yoctoNEAR for each token.
 It doesn't include protocol and origins fee.
 To see the full price you can call `price_with_fees`:
 ```bash
 near view $MARKET_CONTRACT_ID price_with_fees '{"price": "10000", "origins": null}'
 ```
-Here you specify the `price` you want to pay and `origins` you want to add to your bid.
+Here `price` is the amount you want to pay and `origins` you want to add to your bid.

-Only the first sale has origin fee.
-It will be paid by `CONTRACT_PARENT` to `NFT_CONTRACT_ID` after the NFT is sold.
-The number `100` in the method corresponds to 1% origin fee.

 Seller can withdraw unused storage deposits
 ```bash